-At the beginning of the degree course, the permanently valid fundamentals of natural science and mathematics as well as the basic engineering subjects are taught.
+At the beginning of the degree course, the permanently valid fundamentals of natural science and mathematics and the basic engineering subjects are taught.
 This includes chemistry, physics, mathematics, and computer sciences as well as the engineering subjects mechanical engineering, electrical engineering, thermodynamics, control engineering, and engineering design.
-By attending courses in the various engineering areas the students are familiarized with the mindsets, languages, and terms of the different engineering disciplines.
+By attending courses in various engineering areas, the students are familiarized with the mindsets, languages, and terms of the different engineering disciplines.
 Even though the education is very broad, technical depth is not waived.

 After two years, students opt for one of five specializations: